Fireside Chats

 “Dennis, thanks for an informative, inspiring class.
 Your facilitation style creates a warm, supportive platform for authentic sharing.
 Your gifts are honored and appreciated.” -Patty Gomez-Gillard

-Fireside Chats are a name your price EPI offering
+Fireside Chats are a donation-based EPI offering

 Read below for FAQs.